-The Bachelor of Arts (BA) in World Politics degree provides an in-depth understanding of political institutions and processes around the world at the national, cross-national and international levels.
+The World Politics Bachelor of Arts degree provides an in-depth understanding of political institutions and processes around the world at the national, cross-national and international levels.
 This major will prepare students to live and work in a globalized environment in which international events influence domestic politics, and vice versa, with increasing intensity.
 The World Politics major provides a globally-focused, innovative, unique, high quality program that is responsive to the needs and interests of a rapidly growing number of Ohio State students.

 The world politics major is organized into four specializations: